Skip to Main Content

 Independence Title strongly suggests that buyers and sellers use cashier’s checks as the safer choice for bringing money to closing.
 In most cases, consumers already must go to their bank in person to initiate a wire.
 It’s simple and in most cases cheaper to get a cashier’s check instead.
 In years past, on cash transactions, there have been instances of fraudulent cashier’s checks but that’s a risk that impacts the title company only and at Independence, we are absolutely willing to shoulder that responsibility in the interest of protecting consumer’s funds.

-If you have any questions about your options on how to bring funds to closing, we have several resources on our website and you can always contact your escrow team.
+If you have any questions about your options on how to bring funds to closing, you can always contact your escrow team.